ManishGotame/ManishGotame/README.md

 ## I build web3 applications and SaaS products.

-### Currently working as a smart contract developer at CarboonZero, Israel.
+### Currently working as a Smart contract developer at CarboonZero, Israel.

 Relevant Stuff: